RaynardGerraldo/nokiaWA/README.md

 Notice: If there is a "SessionNotCreatedException: DevToolsActivePort file doesn't exist" error, or, "selenium.common.exceptions.TimeoutException: Message:" during /login, follow the [Chromedriver Instruction](#chromedriver-instruction)

+Check out the [Secure Branch](https://github.com/RaynardGerraldo/nokiaWA/tree/secure) for a more secure approach for public hosting
 ## Dependencies

 - Python